IBMDeveloperBNL/hlfabric-lab/README.md

 mv ./hlfabric-lab-code/business-service/local_fabric ./my-bc-app
 ```

-Now open the blockchain client in Visual Code.
+Now open the `blockchainClient.ts` file in Visual Code.
 An important function in this class is the function `connectToNetwork()`.

 ```ts
     async connectToNetwork() {